liferay/liferay-environment-composer/README.markdown

 lec init LPP-12345 # Pass in the LPP ticket number

 lec init LPP-12345 dxp-2025.q3.0 # Pass in the LPP ticket number and the Liferay version

+lec init LPP-12345 abc1prd # Pass in the LPP ticket number and the SaaS environment name
 ```

 Start the workspace: